 With climate change posing a great threat to our wildlife and over a quarter of UK greenhouse gas emissions coming from the transport sector, The Wildlife Trusts believe we need to see sustainable transport solutions that support the creation and restoration of wildlife habitats.

-Whilst we recognise some road development is essential, these schemes should be well designed and managed to provide corridors for wildlife.
+Whilst we recognise some road development is essential, these schemes should be well designed and managed to avoid damaging and fragmenting important places for nature and to provide corridors for wildlife.

 Road Development and Wildlife

-Over 100 major schemes to enhance, renew and improve the strategic road network and build over 1,300 additional lane miles are currently planned by the Government - at an estimated cost of £15.2 billion.
+Hundreds of schemes to enhance, renew and improve the strategic road network are currently planned by the Government - at an estimated cost of £27.4 billion during the current investment period 2020-2025.
 Some of this work is undeniably essential and will help to prevent both deaths and serious injuries on our roads.
-However, most of these schemes are designed to reduce congestion and/or open up growth opportunities despite evidence suggesting road building is ineffective in delivering these goals, instead leading to more traffic and increased greenhouse gas emissions contributing to climate change (see CPRE's report: The end of the road?).
+However, many of these schemes are designed to reduce congestion and/or open up growth opportunities despite evidence suggesting road building is ineffective in delivering these goals, instead leading to more traffic and increased greenhouse gas emissions contributing to climate change (see CPRE's report: The end of the road?).

 In addition, many of these developments will result in loss of wildlife and the places our wildlife lives, as well as increased disturbance from noise and badly designed road lighting.
 Climate change, exacerbated by transport emissions also presents the biggest long-term threat to the survival of our wildlife.

-The Government, in order to stay true to its own policies and commitments, and leave the environment in a better state than they found it, should consider the impact on the natural world of road development.
-They should use the opportunity to deliver a 'net gain' for wildlife - that is the principle that development leaves the place better for nature than it was before e.g. by creating a wildlife corridor so that it can travel in between otherwise unfriendly environments.
+The Government, in order to stay true to its own policies and environmental commitments, and address the ecological and climate emergencies it, should consider the impact on the natural world of road development.
+Roads should be planned and delivered with reference to networks for nature's recovery to avoid impacts on important sites and corridors for nature.
+They should also use the opportunity to deliver a 'net gain' for wildlife - that is the principle that development leaves the place better for nature than it was before e.g. by creating a wildlife corridor so that it can travel in between otherwise unfriendly environments.

 Campaigns - current and past